IgrecL/japanese/README.md

 * [Yomichan](https://addons.mozilla.org/en-US/firefox/addon/yomichan/): web browser extension for translating unknown words in web pages
   * it can be linked to Anki with AnkiConnect to generate flashcards of the words you can't read (see [here](https://animecards.site/yomichansetup/))
   * can be used to read books since .epub ebooks contain .html files
-  * the dictionaries I use can be found in the ["Dictionaries" folder](https://github.com/IgrecL/Japanese-Learning-Resources/tree/main/Dictionaries) (other dictionaries can be found [here](https://drive.google.com/drive/folders/1tTdLppnqMfVC5otPlX_cs4ixlIgjv_lH))

 ### 読み物と聴き物 Reading & listening material